ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 **block (data) only**
 ^^^^^^^^^^^^^^^^^^^^^
-If all devices are the same type, for example all rotational drives, and there are no fast devices to use for metadata, it makes sense to specifiy the block device only and to not separate ``block.db`` or ``block.wal``.
+If all devices are the same type, for example all rotational drives, and there are no fast devices to use for metadata, it makes sense to specify the block device only and to not separate ``block.db`` or ``block.wal``.
 The :ref:`ceph-volume-lvm` command for a single ``/dev/sda`` device looks like::